-I took over as audit coordinator, and Professor Shields
+- 24 I took over as audit coordinator, and Professor Shields - had very kindly given me the template from the Royal 25 - 137

-adverse incident review of her case notes.
-O. Is there any evidence that Claire Roberts' case was subjected to a case note review, an adverse incident review, a clinical audit or any other form of review, investigation or appraisal to your knowledge?
-MR UBEROI: Can I interrupt [inaudible: no microphone] concern at this point?
+- system was not as mature as it is now -- a serious 2 adverse incident review of her case notes.
+3 0.
+Is there any evidence that Claire Roberts' case was subjected to a case note review, an adverse incident review, a clinical audit or any other form of review, investigation or appraisal to your knowledge?
+MR UBEROI: Can I interrupt [inaudible: no microphone] 7 8 concern at this point?
 Dr Taylor is here offering factual evidence and I'm sure, he hopes, helpful 10 evidence on the system as it was.
-There's a danger of 11 him being cross-examined in a fashion which would 12 suggest he is responsible for the system.
+There's a danger of 11 him being cross-examined in a fashion which would suggest he is responsible for the system.
 He's not.
-13 He's working within it.
-He has placed his hand up in order to be the chair of the paediatric audit committee, 14 15 which is what he is here offering evidence about.
-But 16 I would express that note of caution if that line of cross-examination is going to be pursued in response to 18 his answers about what the system was.
-19 THE CHAIRMAN: But he's part of that system.
-20 MR UBEROI: He is.
-21 THE CHAIRMAN: And I think it's legitimate to ask -because, sorry, let me put it this way as a variation on what Mr Stewart said.
-I don't think anyone will 23 doubt -- and I don't think even Mr and Mrs Roberts will 24 doubt, despite their experience -- that there is an 25 system was not as mature as it is now -- a serious
+He's working within it.
+He has placed his hand up in order to be the chair of the paediatric audit committee, which is what he is here offering evidence about.
+But I would express that note of caution if that line of cross-examination is going to be pursued in response to his answers about what the system was.
+THE CHAIRMAN: But he's part of that system.
+MR UBEROI: He is.
+THE CHAIRMAN: And I think it's legitimate to ask -because, sorry, let me put it this way as a variation on what Mr Stewart said.
+I don't think anyone will doubt -- and I don't think even Mr and Mrs Roberts will 24 - 25 doubt, despite their experience -- that there is an